 Everything else—the LSAT score, the undergraduate GPA, a TOEFL score (if necessary)—should all already be on the LSAC website.
 They matter significantly less this time around, however.
 The LSAT is a tool for predicting an applicant’s future performance in law school, but a law school GPA is a measurement of a student’s actual performance.
 LSAT scores are speculative, while 1L GPAs are conclusive.

 Because law school transfer windows open in May—Harvard’s typically opens in early May, while other schools’ open closer to the middle of the month—everything necessary for the application, with the notable exception of second-semester grades, should be completed by May 1st.
 At that point, an applicant can send in their application incomplete and follow up later, once grades are released.

 Of the four big factors in deciding a successful law school transfer application—school choice, 1L GPA, recommendations, and the personal statement—you can and should start working on the first three before your 1L year even starts.
-Picking out a school should be done as soon as possible.
+Picking out a target law school should be done as soon as possible.
 Studying for the 1L year begins in the summer.
 Developing relationships with professors who can write recommendations is best commenced before school starts.
 And even though the personal statement should ideally be written in March and/or April, you should start thinking about what should go into it much sooner.